 Given the recent political shifts in Canada, and an increased focus on climate mitigation and adaptation strategies, CBSR has decided to update this document for a broader audience.
 Featuring a new business risk and opportunity section, as well as a feature on industry best practices, the Climate Change Guide for Business 2.0 is intended to inform the ongoing conversation around climate change and the role of Canadian business in rising to this challenge.

-The Climate Change Guide for Business 2.0 is currently in the design phase with an expected publication date of June 2017.
+The Climate Change Guide for Business 2.0 has arrived!
 CBSR is proud to have the support of TD, Catalyst Paper, Hemlock Printers and the Works Design.
-A range of sponsorship opportunities are currently available.
+Check out the Guide here.